Saturday, December 12, 2009

 Sunday, October 25, 2009

-The Presidential Green Chemistry Award is an effort to recognize innovative developments in chemistry, which decrease environmental impact.
+The Presidential Green Chemistry Award is an effort to recognize innovative developments in chemistry that decrease environmental impact.
 Initiated in 1996, the awards are distributed among five categories: Greener Synthetic Pathways Award, Greener Reaction Conditions Award, Designing Greener Chemicals Award, Small Business Award, and an Academic Award.
 1

 In 2008, Dow AgroSciences took home the Designing Greener Chemicals Award, for enhancement of their widely used biopesticide Spinosad.
 Used to control insects primarily on vegetable crops, it is not very effective against fruit insects, which required many farmers to apply a separate pesticide to cure problems with fruit insects.
 One such product, Azinphos-methyl, is considered 1000 times more toxic than the new product developed, Spinetoram.
 2